 Whole pies should be brought to the fair in the baking pan.
 One piece will be removed for judging, the rest will be displayed.
 The fair and its officials are not responsible for pie pans.
 NO cream or custard pies, NO cheesecakes.
 NO entry requiring refrigeration can be accepted

-1. Apple
+- 1. Apple

-2. Apricot
+- Apricot

-3 Rerry
+Berry

-Berry 4.
-Cherry
+- 4. Cherry

-5. Peach 6.
+- 5. Peach

-Raisin

-Mixed fruit

-9. French apple

-Pecan or other nut
+- Pecan or other nut

 CLASS H - Candy